-Thus, the result is one that in criminal cases the onus of proof rests on the prosecution during the whole case and it is only by exception that the accused is to dispute anything for example the defence of insanity.
-However, in this case the appellant did not rest solely on the evidence brought forward by the prosecution but also offered to give his testimony voluntarily to dispute what was being alleged in his regard. . .
+Thus, the result is one that in criminal cases the onus of proof rests on the prosecution during the whole case and it is only by exception that the accused is to dispute anything for example the defense of insanity.
+However, in this case the

 The obligation to prove guilt of an accused person is absolute and this on a level beyond reasonable doubt and should there be any doubt this would mean that the prosecution did not prove its case beyond reasonable doubt.
 Therefore, the Court would have to acquit the accused.

-In the first instance the accused is charged with the contravention of having On the 14th March, 2016, 15th March, 2016, 16th March 2016 and 18th March 2016 between 20:00 hours and 22:30 hours and on the 19th March, 2016 between 22:00 hours and 00:45 hours, operated a loud speaker gramophone amplifier or similar instrument made or caused to suffer to be made which was so loud to have caused nuisance to his neighbour Christopher Maggi.
+In the first instance the accused is charged with the contravention of having On the 20th May 2016, between 21:00 hours and 23.00 hours, operated a loud speaker gramophone amplifier or similar instrument made or caused to suffer to be made which was so loud to have caused nuisance to his neighbor Christopher Maggi.

-The appellant in his application of appeal makes reference to the report carried out by Dr Robert Musumeci and said that this report was in his favour though the first Court still found the appellant guilty of such contravention.
-This Court however cannot understand what the appellant meant when he said that the technical report was in his favour.
+The appellant in his application of appeal makes reference to the report carried out by Dr Robert Musumeci and said that this report was in his favor though the first Court still found the appellant guilty of such contravention.
+This Court however cannot understand what the appellant meant when he said that the technical report was in his favor.
 The expert only carried out a scientific test and the result was such that when the music in the bar is full volume the decibel readings are to the effect of 52DbA once the bedroom windows of the complainant are closed.

 With reference to the charge under examination, the Court took note that the report filed by the complainant was one where he felt aggrieved by the noise generated in Murphy's bar however he makes no mention to the day and time of his complaint.
 Even the police report is very general.
 The parties to the case stated in the appropriate verbal that the evidence of Christopher Maggi in case number 385/2017 should apply mutatis mutandis to this case.
 Though on examination of this evidence it does not transpire that the complainant was reporting the incident mentioned in the charge.
-The Court cannot be faced with a particular charge reflecting a particular time and day and hear evidence of what is the general situation without any reference at all form the complainant to this incident.
+The Court cannot be faced with a particular charge reflecting a particular time and day and hear evidence of what is the general situation without any reference at all from the complainant to this incident.

-Al that resulted from the proceedings is that the appellant was licensed as an operator to keep this bar open until four o clock in the morning with effect from 27th august 2014 as stated by Carla Zahra on behalf of Malta Tourism Authority.
+All that resulted from the proceedings is that the appellant was licensed as an operator to keep this bar open until four o clock in the morning with effect from 27th august 2014 as stated by Carla Zahra on behalf of Malta Tourism Authority.
 The law also confirms that the music would thus have to stop at eleven in the evening and if the bar is found in the road mentioned in schedule 5 then the operator could play music until midnight.
 Though not amplified music.
-Triq it - Turisti is found in Schedule 5 and therefore the appellant can play music though not amplified till midnight.
+Triq it - Turisti is found in Schedule 5 and therefore the appellant can play music though not amplified until midnight.

-However, the Court underlines that this does not mean that the appellant can play music without giving due consideration to the neighbours in the area and thus he is to ensure that he adheres to the laws relating to the playing of music in commercial premises with respect to the laws relating to the 'bon vicinat' despite having a valid license covering his premise.
+However, the Court underlines that this does not mean that the appellant can play music without giving due consideration to the neighbors in the area and thus he is to ensure that he adheres to the laws relating to the playing of music in commercial premises with respect to the laws relating to the 'bon vicinat' despite having a valid license covering his premise.